Zero-Shot Neural Architecture Search with Weighted Response Correlation: Experiments

 \subsubsection{Proxy Evaluation}

 We conduct the proxy evaluation experiments to prove the effectiveness of our training-free proxies.
 We use the Spearman ranking correlation coefficient (Spearman $\rho$) to quantify how well a proxy ranks architectures compared to the ground-truth ranking through training.
 For efficiency, we use 1000 randomly sampled architectures from the NAS-Bench-201 search space to estimate the real Spearman $\rho$ values of all architectures on the CIFAR-10 dataset for different proxies.
-We conduct multiple experiments across various settings, including different datasets (\textbf{CIFAR-10}, CIFAR-100, and ImageNet16-120 datasets), batch sizes (32, \textbf{64}, and 128), initializations (\textbf{Kaiming uniform}, Kaiming normal, and $N(0,1)$ initializations), benchmarks (NAS-Bench-101 and \textbf{NAS-Bench-201}), and the numbers of sampled architectures (\textbf{1000}, top-20\%, and 15625).
+We conduct multiple experiments across various settings, including different datasets (\textbf{CIFAR-10}, CIFAR-100, and ImageNet16-120 datasets), batch sizes (32, \textbf{64}, and 128), initializations (\textbf{Kaiming uniform}, Kaiming normal, and $N(0,1)$ initializations), and benchmarks (NAS-Bench-101 and \textbf{NAS-Bench-201}).
 The default setting of our proxies is bold in our experiments.
 All experiments are conducted on a single Tesla V100 GPU.